marcpybus/squirls_lookup/README.md

 This application functions as an online & easy look up server for Squirls software.
 It can be installed via Docker Compose (tested on Ubuntu 18.04 / 20.04 ).

-* you need to configure Docker and Docker Compose before installing this package
+You will need to configure Docker and Docker Compose before installing this package

 > squirls_lookup is based on a simple Python's Flask app that runs SQUIRLS 2.0.
-> On top of that, gunicorn is used as WSGI HTTP Server and Nginx as reverse proxy
+> On top of that, gunicorn is used as WSGI HTTP Server and Nginx as reverse proxy server.

 ### Configuration